monsoonmaelstrom/book2/book2.md

 “Why?” he asks, clearly suspicious.

 “I’m going to go make a scene.
 I’m going to saturate the whole area in so much magic that hopefully Iverson will have no idea you were ever here, or are leaving.
 Hopefully it’ll be distracting enough that no one follows you.
-But still, be careful,” I tell him before I open my door and step out into the hallway.
+But still, be careful,” I remind him before I open my door and step out into the hallway.

 “You’d better go with her,” I hear Alex tell Liam behind me.
 “Whatever she’s doing sounds like it’s probably a bad idea.”